ayushkumarshah/ayushkumarshah.github.io/content/articles/web-pelican-pt3-hosting.md

     - `source:` store the source code of our project (i.e. all folders and files except the output folder)

-    - `master:` store the contents of the output folder. i.e. all the html files generated after building the site.
-The master branch will be used to host the website to github-pages.
+    - `master:` store the contents of the output folder. i.e. all the HTML files generated after building the site.
+The master branch will be used to host the website to GitHub-pages.

 - So, let's switch to the `source` branch.